Skip to main content

 Frequently asked questions

-Three signals to combine: BGS shrink-swell clay susceptibility for the postcode, the property's insurance claim history (ask the seller's solicitor for the buildings insurance record), and visible signs at the viewing.
-Stepped diagonal cracks wider than 3mm, doors and windows out of square, and gaps between extensions and main walls are the classic visible red flags.
+Check three things before you offer: the BGS shrink-swell clay susceptibility for the postcode, visible movement signs at the viewing, and the property's insurance claim history through the seller's solicitor.
+Stepped diagonal cracks wider than 3mm, doors or windows out of square, and gaps between extensions and main walls are the classic red flags.

 Does subsidence affect getting a mortgage?